 cargo add riscv-rt --features s-mode

-Next, we need to create some config files to tell cargo a bit more about our project.
-We'll start by creating a rust-toolchain.toml file to specify the version of rust we want to use, and a .cargo/config.toml file to specify the target we want to build for and some linker flags.
+Next, we need to create config files to tell cargo more about our project.
+We'll start by creating a rust-toolchain.toml file to specify the version of Rust we want to use, and a .cargo/config.toml file to specify the target we want to build for and some linker flags.

 rust-toolchain.toml